andrewcooke/cosas/arduino/xqria/README.md

-i worked with the "proto-synth" designed by gclab - https://gclabchile.com/ - and i am sure that gonzalo would be happy to cooperate with any hardware (although i don't use any of the other proto-synth features and believe the description above is probably enough to roll your own).
+i worked with the "proto-synth" designed by gclab - https://gclabchile.com/ - and i am sure that gonzalo would be happy to cooperate with any hardware, i don't use any of the other proto-synth features and believe the description above is probably enough to roll your own.

 ## installation